AI-powered search engines are changing how we find information online. It’s no longer some toys for geeks.

 - OpenAI recently launched an AI search engine called SearchGPT (with the cooperation of Bing!)

-- Google is expanding AI-generated summaries to over 100 countries.
+- Google is expanding AI-generated summaries to over 100 countries making it the biggest AI search engine.

 Plus, just a few days ago, there was news that Meta (Facebook owner) is working on their search engine.